rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-database-scripts/README.md

 7. Execute the script **7-wwi-enable-full-features.sql**.
 This script enables features not available in standard edition.
 Skip this step when creating the sample database targeting standard edition.

+  - Note: Full-Text Indexing should be installed in order to configure the full-text options.
+If the feature is not installed, you will receive a warning message when running the script.

 8. Execute the script **8-wwi-backup.sql**.
 This creates a backup of the database.
 Make sure to adjust the file path of the backup to match your folder structure.
 (A sample restore script **9-wwi-restore.sql** is also provided).

 9. If required, remove the **WWI_Preparation** database.